 Cutting curly hair

-Anyone who's child has been blessed with naturally curly hair will know the trauma of washing and brushing it bi-weekly.
+Anyone whose child has been blessed with naturally curly hair will know the trauma of washing and brushing it bi-weekly.
 But that's no excuse to put off regular haircuts.
 Curly hair needs trimming just as regularly as straighter hair - in fact, because the ends are prone to drying out because of tangles, it actually needs trimming MORE.
 Keep on top of your toddler's curly hair by trimming little and often.
 And instead of brushing it, keep it in top tip condition with a wide tooth comb.

 Being in a strange room, with a stranger coming at them with a pair of scissors will only end in tears if there’s been no preparation, so start introducing the idea of what getting a haircut is all about before they go to the salon.
 If you'd rather not head to the salon, you can always do it yourself at home or invite the mobile hairdresser round.